Shwabbaa/cryptopack-docs/docs/source/resourcepack/index.rst

 Model Commands
 ------------
 * /model apply <model_id> - applies the model to the item in your hand.
-Find model ids in game with /model list or click on one of the listing pages below.
 * /model reset - resets the model you're holding to the default
 * /model list - lists models you can use with the item you are currently holding
 * /model listall - lists all models